Journal export output in QLDB

 A block is an object that is committed to the journal during a transaction.
 A block contains transaction metadata along with entries that represent the document revisions that were committed in the transaction and the PartiQL statements that committed them.

-The following is an example of a block with sample data.
+The following is an example of a block with sample data in Ion text format.
 For information about the fields in a block object, see Journal contents in Amazon QLDB.

-This block example is for informational purposes only.
-The hashes shown are not real calculated hash values.
+This block example is provided for informational purposes only.
+The hashes shown aren't real calculated hash values.

 {